How to Start a Food Truck Business in Chicago, IL

 Here are the key types of insurance you need to consider:

-If someone gets hurt on the job or your property is damaged, general liability insurance will protect your business.
 For instance, if a customer slips and falls near your food truck, this insurance covers their medical expenses.
 It also covers legal fees if someone sues you.
-The average cost for this insurance is about $42 per month or $500 per year.

-If you have employees, you need Workers' Compensation Insurance.
 This insurance helps cover medical expenses and lost wages if an employee gets injured while working.
 It's required by law in Illinois for businesses with employees.
-The average cost for this insurance is approximately $45 per month, which totals $540 per year.

 If you're wondering how to get a food truck license in Chicago, it starts with choosing the right type of license.
 You need to decide between a Mobile Food Dispenser (MFD) license and a Mobile Food Preparer (MFP) license.